 Metaverse isn’t an easy concept to grasp, bringing together everyone and everything in the world into one single networked virtual reality.
 It’s also tricky to discuss healthcare because it seems so futuristic.
 But when you consider how connected devices are already changing our lives, it is understandable why this idea of all things being connected has captured the popular imagination.

 We are poised on the brink of significant changes looming over us, similar to those experienced during the advent of cell phones or personal computers.
 The possibilities for connectivity may be endless.
-However, at its core, what will be most important about this inevitable shift is that it will afford unprecedented access to information and tools for individuals who need them most: physicians and patients alike.
+However, at its core, this inevitable shift will be most important because it will afford unprecedented access to information and tools for individuals who need them most: physicians and patients alike.

 So, what is the Metaverse?
 It’s a virtual online world that exists parallel to the physical world.
 It is predicted to be the next step in internet development and has many potential applications for businesses and consumers.
-For healthcare providers, the Metaverse could offer new opportunities for care delivery, patient engagement, and research.
+The Metaverse could offer new opportunities for care delivery, patient engagement, and research for medical and healthcare providers.
 This article explores what is the metaverse and how it could impact healthcare.

 Table of Contents